All tools › Weekly Ops › RAID Log Template

 I've inherited dozens of programs over 20 years across enterprise programs.
 Almost every one of them had a RAID log.
 Almost none of them were being used.

 The pattern: someone sets it up at kickoff.
 It gets a few entries in the first month.
 By month three, it's a tab nobody opens.
-When something blows up, the post-mortem says "we should have flagged this risk" — and it's right there in the log, last updated 90 days ago.
+When something blows up, the post-mortem says "we should have flagged this risk."
+It's right there in the log, last updated 90 days ago.

 "A RAID log isn't a document.
 It's a meeting agenda.
 If you're not reviewing it, you don't have one."

 This template forces the cadence by structure.
 The cheat sheet gives you the script.
-The result: a RAID log that actually drives the conversation in your weekly program review, instead of sitting in a SharePoint nobody bookmarks.
+The result is a RAID log that drives the conversation in your weekly program review, instead of sitting in a SharePoint nobody bookmarks.